 If you follow this 7-step approach, you too can build a CLTD.
 The result?
 Bad organizational performance, poor communication, high turnover, poor financial management, low morale, and eventually catastrophic consequences.

 The solution?
-It's a simple lesson we learned as children.
+It is a simple lesson we learned as children.
 Do unto others as you would have them do unto you.
-Would you want a CLBS (Checklist Brain Surgeon).
+Would you want a CLBS (Checklist Brain Surgeon)?
 Ahh just did enough surgery on you to meet his time requirements.
+How about a CLP (Checklist Pilot)?
+Never quite mastered that landing gear thingy.
 Of course not!
 Why would you do that to those that sit under your command? (as said in the military).
-Give the best you.
-Don't be lazy?
-Do avoid the hard or inconvenient task.
-A CLT can be the difference between death and life in some cases.
+The concept of using a checklist or a job aid if you will, isn’t a bad concept within itself.
+Trouble manifests when “Checklist Training” becomes your training strategy.